15 Licenses and Permits Needed to Open a Restaurant

 - Resale Permit

 What Do You Need to Open a Restaurant?

 1. Business License

-A business license is required in order to open and operate any business in the United States.
+Step one: a business license.
+This is required to open and operate any business in the United States.

 2. Employer Identification Number (EIN)

 Like a business license, all businesses must also obtain an employee identification number in order to operate in the U.S. An EIN is assigned by the IRS and it is really just a tax ID number.
 Prepare to sit on this one for a while - the IRS only issues one EIN per day.